ashishpal07/ZuAi-assignment/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Implemented Features
+# File Upload Feature
+* Implement drag-and-drop functionality for PDF files and other files as well.
+* Provided a manual file upload option as well.
+* Display file size limit (e.g., "Limit 25 MB per file") and put check for this in code as well if, file size exceeds 25 MB it will show toast message.
+* I have stored uploaded files using browser local storage.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.